arcturo/library/coffeescript/chapters/02_syntax.md

     if true is 1
       "Type coercion fixed!"

 You may have noticed in the examples above, that CoffeeScript is converting `==` operators into `===` and `!=` into `!==`.
 This is one of my favorite features to the language, and yet one of the most simple.
 What's the reasoning behind this?
 Well frankly JavaScript's type coercion is a bit odd, and its equality operator coerces types in order to compare them, leading to some confusing behaviors and the source of many bugs.

-The example below is taken from [JavaScript Garden's equality section](http://bonsaiden.github.com/JavaScript-Garden/#types.equality) which delves into the issue in some depth.

-<span class="csscript"></span>

-    ""           ==   "0"           // false
-    0            ==   ""            // true
-    0            ==   "0"           // true
-    false        ==   "false"       // false
-    false        ==   "0"           // true
-    false        ==   undefined     // false
-    false        ==   null          // false
-    null         ==   undefined     // true
-    " \t\r\n"    ==   0             // true

-The solution is to use the strict equality operator, which consists of three equal signs: `===`.
-It works exactly like the normal equality operator, but without any type coercion.
-It's recommended to always use the strict equality operator, and explicitly convert types if needs be.
-As mentioned earlier, this is the default in CoffeeScript, with any weak equality operators being converted into strict ones.

-<span class="csscript"></span>

-    if 10 == "+10" then "type coercion fail"
+There's a longer discussing on this topic in chapter 7.

 ##String interpolation